 - 1/4 cup natural salted peanut butter (creamy is best, but crunchy works, too)

-- 1 heaping cup dairy-free bittersweet or dark chocolate chips
+- 1 heaping cup dairy-free bittersweet or dark chocolate, chopped

 - If your dates aren’t sticky and super moist when squeezed, soak in hot water for 10-15 minutes to soften.
 Then drain thoroughly and pit.
 Otherwise, just pit and add to food processor.

-- Add 1 TBSP melted coconut oil and mix.
-If it’s not quite combining, drizzle in warm water a little at a time - 1 tsp - scraping down sides as needed, and mix until a rough paste or ball forms.
+- If it’s not quite combining, drizzle in a tiny bit of warm water - 1 tsp at a time - scraping down sides as needed, and mix until a rough paste or ball forms.
 If you add too much water it will be difficult to handle them later as they won’t freeze up well.

-- Using a small melon baller or a Tablespoon and finger, scoop out small balls and place on a parchment-lined baking sheet and freeze for another 20-30 minutes to set.
+- Using a small melon baller or a Tablespoon and finger, scoop out small balls and roll/form them into balls.
+Place on a parchment-lined baking sheet and freeze for 20-30 minutes to set.

-- Warm the chocolate chips over a double boiler or in the microwave in 30 second increments with remaining 1 TBSP coconut oil.
+- Warm the chocolate over a double boiler or in the microwave in 30 second increments with 1 TBSP coconut oil.

 *Date caramel inspiration from Side Saddle Kitchen (<- love that lady)